In this Article

-These seeds are known to have anti-bacterial properties which help to fight cough and assist the body in relieving congestion.
-Boi them in water together with basil leaves, ginger powder, clove, turmeric powder, ground pepper powder.
+Carom seeds have antibacterial properties, which can cure a cough and relieve congestion.
+Boil them in water with basil leaves, ginger powder, cloves, turmeric powder, and ground pepper powder.
 Let the mixture cool down and give it to your child.

 One teaspoon of Allium cepa or red onion juice mixed with honey is good for treating sinuses, cold, allergies and coughing fit.

 Herbal decoction given in small doses can be very useful in treating cough.
 Here is how you can prepare a herbal decoction:

 - Mix one spoon of cumin seeds, sweet flag and cilantro to one cup of boiling water.

 - Simmer the liquid for 20 minutes and then strain it.

 - Allow it to cool and give one teaspoon of the decoction post meals to help ease a cough.

 27. Almonds with Orange Juice